danpla/dpscreenocr/doc/manual.md

 interpreter, so you can hide the console window by simply changing the extension of the script.
 For example, Python scripts with the ".pyw" extension are associated with pythonw.exe instead of python.exe.
-Other languages have their own conventions, like ".wlua" for Lua (wlua.exe), ".rbw" for Ruby (rubyw.exe), etc. If such an association does not exist, create it manually as described in the previous section.
+Other languages may have their own conventions, like ".wlua" for Lua (wlua.exe).
+If such an association does not exist, create it manually as described in the previous section.

 #### Running scripts on Unix-like systems